Breaux Bridge, Louisiana: History

-On August 25, 1829, Scholastique Picou Breaux founded Breaux Bridge, Louisiana at the age of 33.

-Scholastique was born Scholastique Melanie Picou on July 25, 1796.
-At a young age, she married Agricole Breaux; together, they had five children.
-In 1817, the couple replaced the Bayou Têche suspension footbridge built by Agricole's father with a vehicular bridge that allowed wagon passage and made way for the area's increasing commerce.
-At the age of 32, Scholastique became a widow.
+On August 25, 1829, the widow Scholastique (Picou) Breaux founded Breaux Bridge, Louisiana at the age of 33.
+She was born Scholastique Melanie Picou on July 25, 1796.
+At a young age, she had married Agricole Breaux.
+Together, they had five children.
+In 1817, the couple replaced the Bayou Têche suspension footbridge built by Agricole's father Fermin with a vehicular bridge that allowed wagon passage and made way for the area's increasing commerce.
+At the age of 32, her husband died and Breaux was widowed.

 A determined Acadian woman, Scholastique drew up Plan de la Ville du Pont des Breaux (“Plan for the City of Breaux Bridge”), which included a detailed map of the area and a diagram of streets.
 She developed the area by selling land lots to other Acadian settlers.
-In 1847, a church parish was created; and 12 years later, the area was officially incorporated.
-After founding the town, Scholastique remarried and birthed an additional two children.
+In 1847, a church parish was created.
+Twelve years later, the area was officially incorporated.
+After founding the town, Scholastique remarried.
+She had two more children with her second husband.